5 Different Types of Cockroaches in Massachusetts

 The smallest species of Cockroach found in Massachusetts is called the Brown-banded Cockroach.
 It’s interesting to note that this kind of Cockroach doesn’t require as much moisture as the others.

-This is important information because it indicates they can live in areas of your home that other cockroaches would never dare to go to.
+This information indicates they can live in areas of your home that other cockroaches would never dare to go to.

 It is common practice to look for them in places like appliances and cupboards, but they could lurk in any part of your house, including the living room or the bedroom.